Flight Packing Guide: What to Keep in Hand Luggage vs Checked Bag

 Personal Health & Hygiene

-• Carton prescription medications (in original counting)
+• Prescription medications (in original containers with labels)

 • Hand cleanser and disinfectant wipes.